Get your coin. Make rent.

 Wondering how to play Going For Broke?
 The remainder of this page contains the full rules for the game.
 You’ll also need either the print or digital cards.

-Skip to: You’re All Roommates | Setup | Episode Structure | Using Your Coin | That’s a Wrap
+Skip to: You’re All Roommates | Setup | Episode Structure | The Coin Mechanics | That’s a Wrap

 1. You're All Roommates